A CENTURY OF EVIDENCE

 - Richard Dalosse, the Regional Environment Manager, also sends an internal memo to his supervisors.
 In it he says; “If we fail to ensure accurate monitoring of this discharge, it is possible that we could be held civilly or criminally liable.”

-- 1994 – The Canadian river study, conducted under the “Columbia River Integrated Environmental Monitoring Program”, is published.
-It states that a significant amount of heavy metal toxins were found in river sediments south of Trail (Waneta & Northport, Washington).
+- A Canadian river study, conducted under the “Columbia River Integrated Environmental Monitoring Program”, is published.
+It states that a significant amount of heavy metal toxins were found in river sediments south of Trail (Waneta & Northport, Washington.

 - An internal BC Ministry memo states that the ongoing mercury spills by the smelter “…..are of serious concern due to the persistence & bio accumulative nature (of mercury)”

-- 1996 – Teck’s records show an average daily discharge of: 40 pounds of lead, 135 pounds of cadmium, 9 pounds of mercury and more than 16,000 pounds of zinc.
+- Teck records show an average daily ALLOWED discharge of: 40 pounds of lead, 135 pounds of cadmium, 9 pounds of mercury and more than 16,000 pounds of zinc.

-- Teck halts the practice of dumping slag into the river.
+- Teck halts the practice of dumping slag into the river, (not including the 75 tonnes spilled accidentally that year).
 Teck begins storing the slag, later selling it to the concrete industry.

-- The reports concludes that between 1994-1997 Teck’s discharges of arsenic, cadmium and lead equal more than the discharges of ALL the zinc and lead smelters combined through-out the United States.
+- The reports concludes that between 1994-1997 Teck’s discharges of arsenic, cadmium and lead equal more than the discharges of ALL the lead and zinc smelters combined through-out the United States.

 ** Teck’s records show 86 accidental spills between 1987-2001, the spills listed above are the only ones that documentation could be found on.

 - 2004– Records, released by the Canadian B.C.
-Ministry, estimate that Teck has been dumping approximately 1.6 tons – 3.6 tons of mercury annually into the river since 1940.
+Ministry, estimate that Teck has been dumping approximately 1.6 tonnes – 3.6 tonnes of mercury annually into the river since 1940.

 - 2008 – Teck records a spill of 2,068 pounds of lead and 420 quarts of acid

-- 2010 – Teck spills approx. 15kg of mercury into the river when there is a leak while employees are working on pipes at the facility.
+- 2010 – Teck spills approx. 15,000,000 mg/l of mercury into the river when there is a leak while employees are working on pipes at the facility.

 “The estimated 9.8 million tons (of slag) that Cominco has dumped into the river is equivalent to a dump truck emptying 19 tons every hour for 60 years.”